XaverStiensmeier/ilarisEnglishMarkdown/002characters.md

 Attributes represent the mental and physical foundation of your character.
 In Ilaris, there are eight attributes: Charisma, Intuition, Intelligence, Courage, Dexterity, Agility, Constitution, and Strength.
 They are described in more detail [here]().
 Your attributes should range from 0 to 12: 0 is barely a socially acceptable attribute, **3 is average**, 6 is very good, 9 is outstanding, and a character with an attribute of 12 belongs to a small circle of unique individuals - although higher attributes are possible.
 An inexperienced novice should start the game with attributes between 0 and 6.
 Attributes are increased point by point.
-Each point costs the target value multiplied by 16 experience points.
+Each point costs the **target value x16** experience points.

 *First, Judith increases Isna-Iti's Agility to 6 in order to meet the requirements for Dual Wield II.
 She pays 16 EP (1 x 16) for the first point, 32 EP (2 x 16) for the second, 48 EP (3 x 16) for the third, and so on.
 In total, she spends 336 EP on Agility.